The Ultimate Guide to Growing Chickpeas

 Being a cool-season crop, chickpeas aren’t commonly grown in a greenhouse.
 As mentioned, excessively hot temperatures will affect your yields.

 However, for those of you in colder climates, this might not be such an issue.
-If you know that the temperatures in your greenhouse aren’t going to soar above 29°C, then your chickpeas will likely do just fine.
+If you know that your greenhouse will stay below 29°C, then your garbanzo beans will likely do just fine.